 The specification covers a ten quarter window to assess whether any anticipation or delayed effects take place.
 The window length in the leads (one year) is chosen to capture the latest policy change and any potential anticipation.
 The length of the lags reflects the maximum gap in between minimum wage changes.
-Similar to Allegretto et al. (2011), we estimate the cumulative response of the outcome variable from a log point increase in the minimum wage by successively summing the coefficients $\beta{-4}$ to $\beta_6$ to show the time path of adjustment.
+Similar to Allegretto et al. (2011), we estimate the cumulative response of the outcome variable from a log point increase in the minimum wage by successively summing the coefficients β{-4} to β_6 to show the time path of adjustment.

-reports the cumulative response to the minimum wage of employment and weekly working hours elasticities.
-The left-hand column presents the results for all working age population, while the right-hand column shows the results for the young (15-24) lowskilled population subgroup.
+Figure 4 reports the cumulative response to the minimum wage of employment and weekly working hours elasticities.
+The left-hand column presents the elasticities for all working age population, while the right-hand column shows the results for the young (15-24) low-skilled subgroup.
+Panel I (Figure 4) shows that the employment elasticity time path throughout much of the time horizon are just slightly negative for the working age population, while the response for the young low-skilled group is greater.
+Six quarters after the minimum wage increase, the magnitudes of the cumulative employment elasticity for